How To Peel Potato, The Right Way

 Larger potatoes with smooth, regular shapes are generally easier to peel than small, irregularly shaped ones.
 When possible, choose potatoes that are easier to handle and peel.

 Peeling potatoes doesn’t have to be a dreaded chore.
 With the right tools, techniques, and a little practice, you can peel potatoes quickly and efficiently, leaving you more time to enjoy cooking and eating your meals.
-Whether you prefer the traditional method with a peeler or want to try something more innovative like blanching or using a drill, there’s a technique out there that can suit your needs.
+Whether you prefer the traditional method using a peeler or want to try something more innovative, such as blanching or using a drill, there’s a technique out there that can suit your needs.
 So, next time you’re faced with a pile of potatoes, you’ll know exactly how to tackle them in record time.